Spectacular Wildlife

 Free day to explore the sites, or do an optional birding tour in the city’s botanical gardens.
 Transfer to airport for flight home.

-A vast one million acre wilderness, the Iwokrama Rainforest was established as a protected area in 1996.
-The heart of the Guiana Shield, one of the last untouched tropical forests, Iwokrama is as a living laboratory for tropical forest management.
-Home to the indigenous Makushi, it is protected through a unique partnership between the local people and conservation organisations.
-Explore the trails around the river lodge, accompanied by an Iwokrama Ranger, looking out for Guianan toucanets, rufous-winged ground-cuckoos, black spider monkeys and brown capuchins.
-Rise early for a boat trip on the Essequibo River, circumnavigating Indian House Island.
-Board a boat from the lodge and sail towards Turtle Mountain, watching out for wildlife along the way.
-The exhilarating 2-hour trek to the 360-metre summit of Turtle Mountain ends with breathtaking views over the forest canopy.
+A vast one million-acre wilderness, the Iwokrama Rainforest became a protected area in 1996.
+In the heart of the Guiana Shield, one of the last great tropical forests, it is a living laboratory for sustainable management.
+Home to the indigenous Makushi, it is safeguarded through a partnership between local communities and conservation organisations.
+Walk trails with an Iwokrama Ranger, spotting Guianan toucanets, rufous-winged ground-cuckoos, black spider monkeys and brown capuchins.
+Take an early boat trip on the Essequibo, then trek to Turtle Mountain for canopy views.

 Travelling on your own?
 Our group tours are perfect for solo travellers, as travelling as part of an organised group in faraway places provides security and peace of mind.
 We handle all of the arrangements for you and there will be a local tour guide on hand throughout to provide advice and help if needed, as well as the expertise of a Tour expert.